 1. Adidas UEFA Euro 2016 Official Match: My Go-To Premium Ball

-It’s true that it’s been more than a year and half since the UEFA Euro 2016, but that doesn’t mean that this ball is out of date.
+It’s true that it’s been a few years since the UEFA Euro 2016, but that doesn’t mean that this ball is out of date.
 Adidas hasn’t produced until this day anything better than this ball.
 The Euro 16 official ball is by far the best premium ball under 200$ that I ever owned.
+It is probably the best soccer ball in this guide.

 Euro 16 ball has a sturdy construction.
 The cover is made from synthetic leather which is top quality and it was thermally bonded for better touch experience.
 This ball has been tested and approved by FIFA.
 As most premium soccer balls, it only comes in size 5.